 The festive, if slyly anarchic park is loaded with puns and references to the iconic animated TV show.
 The motion simulator ride (which was originally based on Back to the Future) is a clever riff on The Simpsons oeuvre.
-The clips and hilarious gags built into the line is almost as entertaining as the ride itself.
+The clips and hilarious gags built into the queue while waiting to board the ride is almost as entertaining as the ride itself.

-This Game Has a Familiar Ring to ItLining the front of The Simpsons Ride are carnival games.
+Lining the front of The Simpsons Ride are carnival games.
 While the games are fairly standard, the themes are decidedly Simpson-esque.
 The classic ring toss game, for example, is presented as "Mr. Burns' Radioactive Rings" and uses neon green-glowing green nuclear "rods" as targets.
 To the left is the Whac-A-Mole takeoff, Whac-A-Rat, featuring Itchy and Scratchy.
 There is also a knock-down-the-cans game with a sign blatantly warning customers, "You can't do it!
 Don't even try!."
-You gotta love The Simpsons.Continue to 3 of 7 below.
+You gotta love The Simpsons.

 Beyond Krustyland, you can find familiar Springfield hangouts such as Moe's, the tavern that Homer Simpson frequents.
-The exterior of the barroom is a faithful reproduction of the downscale joint, complete with purple-hued molding.Continue to 4 of 7 below.
+The exterior of the barroom is a faithful reproduction of the downscale joint, complete with cartoonish, purple-hued molding.

 Where there Is Smoke, there Is Moe

 In addition to Moe's bar, guests can purchase a Flaming Moe at a beverage stand in the Springfield food court.
-Unlike the TV show, the theme park version doesn't contain any alcohol (and has nothing to do with Aerosmith).
-It does, however, smoke (but not flame, unfortunately) thanks to what I am presuming are dry ice capsules planted at the bottom of the special "souvenir" cup.
+Unlike the TV show, the theme park version doesn't contain any alcohol (and has nothing to do with the band, Aerosmith).
+It does, however, smoke—but not flame, unfortunately—thanks to what we presume are dry ice capsules planted at the bottom of the special "souvenir" cup.

 Ever since the runaway success of butterbeer at the Wizarding World of Harry Potter, parks have been scrambling to develop themed beverages to accompany their lands and attractions.
-Is the Flaming Moe as scrumdiddlyumptious as butterbeer?
+Is the Flaming Moe as scrumdiddlyicious as butterbeer?
 Nope.
-But hey, it's a freakin' Flaming Moe!Continue to 6 of 7 below.
+But hey, it's a freakin' Flaming Moe!

 While it appears from the outside that the park offers a standalone Krusty Burger restaurant, there is actually a food court with a number of Simpsons-themed food stands on the other side of the doors.
-There are all kinds of scrumdiddlyumptious things to purchase at Springfield Fast Food Boulevard, which includes Cletus' Chicken Shack, Lisa's Treehouse of Horror (which actually offers healthy alternatives to all of the fried stuff at the other stands), The Frying Dutchman, and Luigi's Pizza.
+There are all kinds of items to purchase at Springfield Fast Food Boulevard, which includes Cletus' Chicken Shack, Lisa's Treehouse of Horror (which actually offers healthy alternatives to all of the fried and greasy stuff at the other stands), The Frying Dutchman, and Luigi's Pizza.

-How about a Squishee?Speaking of iconic beverages, you can purchase a Squishee frozen drink at Kwik-E-Mart.
+Speaking of iconic beverages, you can purchase a Squishee frozen drink at Kwik-E-Mart.
 The convenience store has been at Universal Studios Florida since The Simpsons Ride debuted in 2008.
 The rest of Springfield, including the food court, opened in 2013.